byvar/ubi-canvas/README.md

 5. Set the paths to the extracted game folders.
 These folders should at least contain the following subfolders:
    - For Rayman Origins: An `itf_cooked` directory and a `localisation` directory containing `localisation.loc`.
    - For Rayman Legends and later games: A `cache` directory and an `enginedata` directory containing `localisation/localisation.loc8`.
+6. Select a scene file (you might have to wait for the dropdown to appear while the data directory is searched for scene files)
-6. Optionally more options can be set here.
+7. Optionally, more options can be set here.
 If you want to load animations, check the relevant checkbox, otherwise uncheck it.
 Since loading is slow, there will be a major speed boost if you uncheck it.
-7. In the Game View tab, make sure "Maximize on Play" is unchecked (you will want to see the hierarchy and inspector).
+8. In the Game View tab, make sure "Maximize on Play" is unchecked (you will want to see the hierarchy and inspector).
-8. Click the play button and wait for it to load.
+9. Click the play button and wait for it to load.
-9. Have fun!
+10. Have fun!

 ## Controls
 - Game view: Shift to toggle camera controls, and WASD to move around after that.
 Press L to toggle lighting on/off, and G for gizmos.